The note introduces how to use control flow and conditional statements in Java.

 -

-statement- If the Boolean expression after the
+if/elseif/elsestatement- If the Boolean expression after the

-, it will run the code block that directly follows. - Otherwise, if the Boolean expression after the
+ifstatement evaluates totrue, it will run the code block that directly follows. - Otherwise, if the Boolean expression after the

-, the code block that directly follow will run. - Finally, if all previous Boolean expressions evaluate to
+else ifstatement evaluates totrue, the code block that directly follow will run. - Finally, if all previous Boolean expressions evaluate to

-, the code within theelse
+false, the code within theelseblock will run.

 - If the Boolean expression after the